Limit holomorphic sections and Donaldson's construction of symplectic submanifolds: Transversality theorems

 \section{Transversality theorems}

-To compare with, let's state a classical algebraic geometry theorem.
+To compare with, let's state a consequence of the Kodaira embedding theorem.

 \begin{thm}{ } Suppose $J$ is integrable.
-Then, for $k>>1$, there exists a holomorphic section $s_k$ of $L^k$ which is transverse to $0$. \end{thm} Proof.
-Kodaira embedding theorem implies that, for $k>>1$, there are no base points.
-Hence, almost every section is transverse to $0$, by Bertini theorem. \\ \\
+Then, for every sufficiently large integer $k$, there exists a holomorphic section $s_k$ of $L^k$ which is transverse to $0$. \end{thm} Proof.
+Kodaira's theorem implies that, for every sufficiently large $k$, there are no base points.
+Hence, almost every section is transverse to $0$, by the Bertini theorem. \\ \\

 Let's first state Donaldson's theorem in the integrable case.